Kademi/keditor/docs/getting_started.md

 **Note**: For options, please view at [here](./configuration.md) for all configuration options

-## Content structure in KEditor
+## Content structure in HBEditor
 ```
-keditor
+hbeditor
 ├───content-area
 │    ├───container
 │    │    ├───container-content